 Farwana H & Al Deeb S. (2016).
 The reality of the use of crisis management methods in the Contractors Union.
 Gaza: Contractors Union Palestinians in Gaza.

 Fiad A. (2013).
 Construction and contracting contracts in small projects.
 Gaza Strip: Palestinian Economic Policy Research Institute MAS.

 Flyvbje B, Holm M, & Buhl S. (2002).
 Underestimating cost in puplic works project.
 Journal of the American Planning Associatio APA Journal, 68(3), 279-295.

 Griffin M. (1993).
 How to avoid construction claim, and what to do about them if they occur.
 Hill international, Inc., 8.

 Hanna A. (2006).
 The effects of absenteeism & turnover on labor productivity for electrical contractors .
 ELECTRI International — The Foundation for Electrical Construction, 8.

 Hollmann J K. (2007).
 Escalation estimation: Working with economics consultants.
 AACE International Transactions, EST.01.1-EST.01.6.

 Intergraph Corporation.
 (2012).
 Factors affecting construction labor productivity.
-United States: www.intergraph.com.
+United States.
+Available at: www.intergraph.com.

 Ioannou P & Martinez J. (1996).
 Comparison of construction alternatives using matched Simulation experiments.
 Journal of Construction Engineering and Management, 122(3), 231-241.